Sue9104/web-manual/interface/translator-translation-management.md

 ## Re-translation

-The items, which are rejected by reviewer and need another translation, are listed here.
+The entries, which are rejected by reviewer and need another translation, are listed here.

 > Description of status please see [status](../glossary.md#status)

 ![](/assets/translation_management.retranslation.png)

-**Operation:**
+**Operations:**

-1. Seach items by project name, priority, deadline, keyword
+1. Seach entries by project name, priority, deadline, keyword

 2. use "Google Help" to accelerate translation